Oktopuce/site_generator/Documentation/Administrators/TypoScript/Index.rst

 Here you can find the module configuration available in TypoScript.

-Any setting needs to be prefixed with  :typoscript:`module.tx_sitegenerator.settings.siteGenerator.wizard.`.
+Any setting needs to be prefixed with  :typoscript:`module.tx_sitegenerator.settings.siteGenerator.wizard.`

 .. _formDto: